awsdocs/amazon-aurora-user-guide/doc_source/blue-green-deployments-creating.md

 ## Preparing an Aurora DB cluster for a blue/green deployment<a name="blue-green-deployments-creating-preparing-aurora"></a>

-Before you create a blue/green deployment for an Aurora MySQL DB cluster, the DB cluster must be associated with a custom DB cluster parameter group with binary logging \(`binlog_format`\) turned on\.
+Before you create a blue/green deployment for an Aurora MySQL DB cluster, the DB cluster must be associated with a custom DB cluster parameter group with [binary logging](USER_LogAccess.MySQL.BinaryFormat.md) \(`binlog_format`\) turned on\.
 Binary logging is required for replication from the blue environment to the green environment\.
 While any binlog format works, we recommend `ROW` to reduce the risk of replication inconsistencies\.
 For information about creating a custom DB cluster parameter group and setting parameters, see [Working with DB cluster parameter groups](USER_WorkingWithDBClusterParamGroups.md)\.

+**Note**
+Enabling binary logging increases the number of write disk I/O operations to the DB cluster\.
+You can monitor IOPS usage with the `VolumeWriteIOPs` CloudWatch metric\.

 You can modify the DB cluster to associate it with a custom DB cluster parameter group\.
 For more information, see [Modifying an Amazon Aurora DB cluster](Aurora.Modifying.md)\.